albrecht-lindner/6hclock/README.md

 # 6hclock.com

 Most clocks divide the day into two halves of two hours each.
-However, this clock divides the day into four quarters of six hours each as has been done already in the past [six hour clocks](https://en.wikipedia.org/wiki/Six-hour_clock).
+However, this clock divides the day into four quarters of six hours each as has been done already in the past: [six hour clocks](https://en.wikipedia.org/wiki/Six-hour_clock).

 The clock's wheel advances every 5 minutes, the current time is indicated at the top.
 In the picture below it is 02:40, 08:40, 14:40, or 20:40.